Genesis of Criminal IP

 4. Image search

-After running an image search with various example search terms such as RDP, phishing, webcam, RTSP, you can view the specific images of assets being left wide open to cyberthreats.
-This feature parallels how we search for images on Google, but it differs in the fact that only images signaling potential cyberthreats are retrieved for your reference.
+After conducting an image search using different search terms such as RDP, phishing, webcam, and RTSP, you can view specific images of assets that are vulnerable to cyber threats.
+This feature is similar to how we search for images on Google, but it only retrieves images that indicate potential cyber threats for your reference.

 The Criminal IP Difference